-*SOAN 115 ANTHROPOLOGY IN A GLOBAL CONTEXT (4 credits) Introduces and critically examines selected approaches to understanding human diversity.
+*SOAN 115 INTRODUCTION TO ANTHROPOLOGY: CULTURE AND DIVERSITY (4 credits) Introduces and critically examines selected approaches to understanding human diversity.
 Drawing on ethnographic studies, develops perspectives on how people cohere as groups, construct meaning, assert and resist influence and power, and orient themselves to a shifting terrain of images and relationships both global and local.
 Weekly film session required.
+Also listed as AAAS 115.
 (D-I)

 *SOAN 118 INEQUALITIES, POWER AND SOCIETY (4 credits) Introduces students to the sociological perspective and focuses on the connections between major social institutions and social inequality.
 (D-D)